North Shropshire: What to expect from an unexpected by-election

 He's also a Conservative party member.

 He tells me if a person gets elected as an MP then that should be their job.
-I ask him if the row about MP's second jobs is cutting through and he tells me: "You go down the local market, or to the depot to get sheep feed and people are talking about it, so we'll have to see".
+I ask him if the row about MPs' second jobs is cutting through and he tells me: "You go down the local market, or to the depot to get sheep feed and people are talking about it, so we'll have to see."

 What is clear from talking to Malcolm is that farmers like him want someone who will advocate for them at Westminster.